-As part of its principled and people‑centred programming and upon request of the receiving states, IOM supports the resettlement and admission of vulnerable refugees by:
+In this context, IOM aims to constantly enhance the quality of its resettlement activities.
+This is done as part of the Organization’s principled and people‑centred programming and in the interest of assisting the people as best we can.
+Upon request by receiving states, IOM supports the resettlement and admission of vulnerable refugees by:

 - Facilitating selection missions and visa processing